Customer Journey Research for Home Improvement

 Decorative Sundries

-Wall fillers, tapes, brushes, rollers, masking, finishing products.
-Low-involvement but highly habitual category.
-Brand loyalty is built through repeated DIY retailer exposure and product performance during application.
+Fillers, tapes, brushes, rollers, finishing.
+Low-involvement but habitual; loyalty built through repeated retailer exposure and performance.

 Subsector